 - The plan would encourage the demolition of historic buildings recognized as city, state, and national landmarks.

-- The plan is opposed by leading citywide and statewide housing and tenant groups, city, state, and national preservation organizations, and Chinatown groups.
+- The plan is opposed by leading citywide and statewide housing and tenant groups, city, state, and national preservation organizations, environmental groups, and Chinatown groups.

 - It would help push out longtime artist residents of neighborhood as well as arts groups and businesses